 Sites I tend to recommend unequivocally include King Arthur Flour, Cook's Illustrated/America's Test Kitchen (so long as the recipe you want is outside the paywall), Fine Cooking, and, frankly, whatever site I find within five to 10 Google results that doesn't scramble my screen reader, crash whatever browser is currently in use, or clutter me to death with gibbering page elements, while also demonstrating a deeper-than-surface-level grasp of the sought recipe's fundamentals.

 Now, it's beyond my skill set to explain the specific design and coding minutiae that distinguish a frustrating site from a friendly, welcoming one.
-Thankfully, there’s a veritable horde of disabled web-accessibility gurus out here just waiting to be asked, at least two of whom I know to be bomb cooks.
+Thankfully, there’s a veritable horde of disabled web-accessibility experts out here just waiting to be asked, at least two of whom I know to be bomb cooks.
 There are also organizations, like The Paciello Group and WebAIM, that provide consulting services for companies seeking to make their websites as accessible as possible for everyone.

 All that's left for cooking sites to do is take a long, candid look at themselves and ask, "Am I the most accessible version of me?"
-If the answer comes back in the negative or equivocal, reach out to said gurus or consultants for help.
+If the answer comes back in the negative or equivocal, reach out to said experts or consultants for help.

 Instructions That Work for Everyone